dirkjanvw/MoGAAAP/README.md

 A: While `seqtk` is more accurate in the boundaries of the telomere search, it cannot identify telomeres that are not at the ends of the chromosomes.
 Therefore, we recommend to *also* run BLASTN with a fasta file containing 100x the telomere repeat sequence for identification of telomeres that are not at the ends of the chromosomes.

+### Q: I only have ONT data and no HiFi data; can I still use this pipeline?
+A: MoGAAAP does not support ONT-only assemblies (yet), but it is possible to create your own assembly and then give it to MoGAAAP in the `assemblyLocation` field of the sample sheet.
+This way, you can still use MoGAAAP to run the annotation and quality assessment modules.

 ### Contact
 If the above information does not answer your question or solve your issue, feel free to open an issue on this GitHub page.